-Nektar currently has a licensing agreement for CIMZIA(TM) (certolizumab pegol, CDP870), a PEGylated anti-TNF alpha antibody fragment, with UCB Pharma.
+Nektar currently has a licensing agreement for CIMZIATM (certolizumab pegol, CDP870), a PEGylated anti-TNF alpha antibody fragment, with UCB Pharma.
 On March 2, 2006, UCB announced that it submitted a request for regulatory approval for CIMZIA for the treatment of Crohn's disease, a chronic digestive disorder of the intestines that is sometimes referred to as inflammatory bowel disease, to the FDA, and that it plans to request authorization for marketing of the drug from the European Union regulatory authorities in a matter of weeks.
 CIMZIA is also in Phase 3 clinical testing for rheumatoid arthritis.
 In July 2005, UCB announced positive results for two pivotal Phase 3 trials (PRECISE 1 and 2) of CIMZIA in the induction and maintenance of clinical response in moderate to severe active Crohn's disease.
+UCB also reported in July 2005 that a submission for regulatory approval of CIMZIA for the treatment of Crohn's disease is scheduled to be submitted in the U.S. and Europe in the first quarter of 2006.
 Under our agreement with Nektar, we will share a portion of Nektar's royalties on CIMZIA if the product is commercialized.